-The Devil’s Hand is a 1959 (released 1961) American film directed by William J. Hole Jr. (Ghost of Dragstrip Hollow; US footage for Face of Terror) from a screenplay by Jo Heims (Play Misty for Me; You’ll Like My Mother).
+The Devil’s Hand is a 1959 American film directed by William J. Hole Jr. (Ghost of Dragstrip Hollow; US footage for Face of Terror) from a screenplay written by Jo Heims (Play Misty for Me; You’ll Like My Mother).
 It was produced by Rex Carlton (The Brain That Wouldn’t Die; Nightmare in Wax; Blood of Dracula’s Castle).
+Released in 1961.

-Linda Christian, Robert Alda, Ariadne Welter (The Vampire; The Vampire’s Coffin; The Brainiac), Neil Hamilton, Jeanne Carmen (The Monster of Piedras Blancas; The Naked Monster), Bruno VeSota (The Undead; A Bucket of Blood; Attack of the Giant Leeches).
+The movie stars Linda Christian, Robert Alda, Ariadne Welter (The Vampire; The Vampire’s Coffin; The Brainiac), Neil Hamilton, Jeanne Carmen (The Monster of Piedras Blancas), Bruno VeSota (The Undead; A Bucket of Blood; Attack of the Giant Leeches).